pombredanne/centidb/docs/index.rst

 Behind the scenes a few things just happened.
-Since our in-memory engine had no ``people`` collection registered, a 1-byte key prefix was allocated using :py:meth:`Store.count() <centidb.Store.count>`, and keys representing the counter and the collection were written to the engine:
+Since our in-memory engine had no ``people`` collection registered, a 1-byte key prefix was allocated using :py:meth:`Store.count`, and keys representing the counter and the collection were written to the engine:

 ::